Polymer/polymer/PRIMER.md

 ```

 `Polymer.Base` also implements `registerCallback`, which will be called by `Polymer()` to allow `Polymer.Base` to supply a layering system for Polymer abstractions.

-See the [section on configuring elements](#configuring-elements) for a more in-depth description of the practical uses of each callback.

 <a name="property-config"></a>
 ## Configuring properties